Beauvais

 Side-by-Side Comparison

-Groups of 4 or more: Splitting one fixed vehicle price usually beats buying four separate train and bus tickets, and you keep your luggage together in one place.
+When travelling in groups of four or more, it is usually better to split the cost of one fixed vehicle fare than to buy four individual train and bus tickets, and this way you will keep all your luggage in one place.

 Travelers on tight connections: If your flight lands late and you need to be checked in for an early Disney park day, the seasonal coach's fixed departure time is a risk not worth taking.